 The Planning Commission spent many meetings regarding the proposed height.
-The building has a roof height of 30' meeting the SUP guideline, with portions of the mechanical screening parapets at 32' and 36' in height.
-The parapet that makes the building 36' is setback 25' from the dripline of the roof.
+The building has a roof height of 29,4", with portions of the mechanical screening parapets at 30'4" and 35'0" in height measured from finished floor.
+Finished grade adds another 8".
+The parapet that makes the building almost 36' tall is setback 25' from the dripline of the roof.
 The compelling reasons to support the height includes:

 - The entire roof area is not at the maximum 36-foot tall height.
 The edge of the roof is at the 30-foot tall guideline.
-A person standing near or on the property line would not see the taller parapet. - The current Class A building standards for medical office is 15-foot floor to floor, with five-foot ceiling space. - The additional height over the 30-foot height guideline is for roof parapet to screen HVAC/mechanical equipment.
-The applicant provided reasonable viewpoints on the technical and ground area constraints on why the roof is the best option to place the heating/cooling/ mechanical equipment. - There is an additional 6 to 12 inches of roof height to accommodate proper storm water drainage for flat roofs.
+A person standing near or on the property line would not see the taller parapet. - The current Class A building standards for medical office is 15-foot floor to floor, with five-foot ceiling space. - height guideline is for roof parapet to screen HVAC/mechanical equipment.
+The applicant provided reasonable viewpoints on the technical and ground area constraints on why the roof is the best option to place the heating/cooling/mechanical equipment. - There is an additional 6 to 12 inches of roof height to accommodate proper storm water drainage for flat roofs.
 This is generally one inch for every four feet. - The site adjoins all non-residential uses, with similar or taller structures in the vicinity up to 48 feet.